Feedback rectifiable pairs and stabilization of switched linear systems: Conclusion

 \section{Conclusion}

 In this contribution we generalize results for switched systems of size at most three to subsystems of arbitrary order.
 Our approach discusses how to rectify the eigenstructure of two subsystems.
 To this effect we introduce the notion of feedback rectifiable pairs, which states the existence of a feedback for every subsystem with the property that the closed-loop subsystems have the same eigenvectors.
-It turns out that the eigenspaces of two subsystems may only be rectified if the assigned eigenvalues satisfy certain conditions.
+It turns out that the eigenspaces of the subsystems may only be rectified if the assigned eigenvalues satisfy certain conditions.
 The formulated necessary and sufficient conditions essentially require that the intersection of two subspaces determined by the subsystems has to span the whole space.
 Moreover, we show that this subspace can be described by a polynomial matrix.
 We propose a constructive procedure to calculate this polynomial matrix.
 With this characterization at hand, the eigenvalues and eigenvectors for the closed-loop subsystems can be chosen and the respective feedback matrices that stabilize the switched system for arbitrary switching are readily obtained.

-The proposed methodology is not restricted to two subsystems, but for a larger number of subsystems, i.e.\ $q\geq 3$, the complexity explodes.
+The proposed methodology is not restricted to two subsystems.
+In fact the generalization of Definition \ref{def:fbrect} and Theorem \ref{thm:stabilizable} is straightforward.
+In Proposition \ref{prop:wieWHR} we need to expand the span to the intersection of all subsystems considered and apply Proposition \ref{prop:intersection} and \ref{cor:rref} iteratively.
+Of course the complexity explodes for large numbers of subsystems and the conditions may become very restrictive.